SB-1113

 Plain Language

-The Department of Human Services may request additional information and evidence from MA or CHIP managed care plans beyond the annual compliance statement.
+The Department of Human Services may request additional information and evidence from MA or CHIP managed care plans regarding their AI disclosures, responsible use practices, and compliance statements to ensure compliance.

 Statutory Text